larissaOjeda/beat-challenge/README.md

 # Fares Estimations

 Fares estimations is a Python program for calculating fares based on valid segments.
-It takes a csv file as database and it sets four columns: id_ride, latitude, longitude, timestamp.
+It takes a csv file as database and it sets four columns:
+1. id_ride
+2. latitude
+3. longitude
+4. timestamp
 Two consecutive tuples are used to calculate a segment's speed, if the speed is > 100km/h then that segment is invalid.
 This program removes those invalid tuples and calulates the fare based on the speed, distance and time of the day.
 There is a Test Class provided.